lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A-Crash-Course-on-the-VIPER-Architecture.md

             return true
         }
         else {
             output.showFormatError(NSLocalizeString("Format of Quantity must be digits only", nil) return false
         }
     }
 }
 ```

-Note that it is possible that validation could be performed by a "smart" textField, whose configuration would include its format and error message.
+Note that validation could be performed by a "smart" textField, whose configuration would include its format and error message.
 In this case, the configuration would be specified to the ViewController by the PresenterOutput resulting from a  `viewReady` message (more about this later).

 Either way, the format of the data and the text of the error message is the domain of the Presenter, since it is responsible for implementing localization and accessibility.
 When a smart textfield is used, say, to implement format-as-you-type phone numbers, the format would be supplied by the Presenter.